stuart-knock/docs/UserGuide/UserGuide-UI_Project.rst

 * Connectivity (zip)
 * Upload Surface (zip)

 Launching any uploader with success will generate you a new leaf in the Tree displayed centrally on this page.

-The left-most area of the Data Structure page contains basic filters for the entities display centrally.
+The left-most area of the Data Structure page contains basic filters for the centrally displayed entities.
 We display fixed filters (entities declared relevant / irrelevant) of free-text filtering (when using the input text field and then pressing Button 'Filter').
 Filtering based on free-test searches into all fields of an entity, and it is case insensitive.

-Data Structure page contains in the central area a Tree view:
+Data Structure page contains 2 options for viewing in the central area:

+a Tree view:

     .. figure:: screenshots/data.jpg
         :width: 90%